rafabene/rafabene.github.io/about/index.md

 ### Who am I?

 Hi, my name is Rafael Benevides.
 I am a 38 years old Brazilian who lives in [Raleigh,NC](https://www.google.com/maps/place/Raleigh,+NC/).
-Here, I work as Senior Software Engineer at [Red Hat](http://www.redhat.com).
+Here, I work as a Director of Developer Experience at [Red Hat](http://www.redhat.com).

 ### Java developer
 I started learning Java in 2003 at a Lato Sensu Class.
 It was a first love sensation.
-After that I have been studying and trying to use Java as a Powered, Scalable and Productive Solution.
+After that I have been studying and trying to use Java as a powered, scalable and productive solution.
 As a result from this love I took certifications below:

 - 2003 – Sun Certified Programmer for the Java 2 Platform 1.4
 - 2004 – Sun Certified Web Component Developer for J2EE 1.4